 Ultimate Membership Pro offers a dashboard that shows the overall statistics about your members, subscriptions, and transactions.
 Whenever you open the plugin from your WordPress dashboard, you’ll get a glimpse of the new activities and changes in your business.

-Our Verdict: As MemberPress offers more reports and complete insights on your membership site, it is the winner for this feature.
+Our Verdict: As MemberPress offers more reports and complete insights on your membership site, it is the winner of this feature.

 MemberPress vs Ultimate Membership Pro: Payment Methods